6 things you should know about Recy Taylor, the courageous activist Oprah honored in her 2018 Golden Globes speech

 5Recy Taylor’s activism was the subject of a book published in 2011.

 At the Dark End of the Street: Black Women, Rape, and Resistance — A New History of the Civil Rights Movement from Rosa Parks to the Rise of Black Power by Danielle L. McGuire researched the horrific normalcy of the raping of Black women by white men in the Jim Crow South, especially when Black women traveled to and from church and work.
-The book connects Black women’s anti-rape activism to the birth of the civil rights movement.
+The book connects Black women’s anti-rape activism to the birth of the civil rights movement. false

 6A documentary chronicling Recy Taylor’s activism was released last year.